Dee68/milestone_project3/README.md

 During this phase of the project design test repositories were created to try out visuals and initial features before establishing the final respository.

 ## SCOPE
-For the implementation of the ATM system I have planned the following features:
+For the implementation of the ATM banking system I have planned the following features:
 - Data from spreadsheet that contains users account and transactions to be displayed to user in tables.
 - Account creation starts from the begining of the program, if user has no account.
 - User account will be validated, if correct an option screen will be displayed to user otherwise user will be refered back to create an accoount.